 In 1999, Patricia was appointed Spiritual Leader of the Positive Living Centre of Victoria and in 2001, she was ordained by Dr. Jacquie Darby of the International Alliance of Churches of Truth, Canada.

 Before finding Unity Vicki bused, drove, hitchhiked and flew around the world.
 Her experiences include volunteering at the first ever crisis center in New York City, living in a Theosophical ashram, and living for a year in a small village in Kenya as a health care provider.
 After driving in a Land Rover across Africa to Nigeria (loads of adventures there!) she came to Canada and fell in love with the land, the sky, the ocean and the people.
 She homesteaded on an island, opened a second hand store and was instrumental in founding an alternative school.
 Being a Unity minister has not diminished Vicki’s love for exploration and adventure.
-She has made four trips to India to live for months at a time, volunteering with the Tibetan Buddhist refugees, teaching English to Buddhist nuns and attending temple and teachings with HH the Dalai Lama.
+She has made four trips to India to live for months at a time, volunteering with the Tibetan Buddhist refugees, teaching English to Buddhist nuns and attending teachings with HH the Dalai Lama.
 She started a non profit society to help impoverished Tibetan refugee children access education.
 She also travelled to Vietnam with U.S. and First Nations veterans as they sought healing and reconciliation with their war experiences.

-Both Rev. Vicki and Rev. Patricia are available to officiate at weddings, memorials and other important celebrations and will consult with you to create meaningful experiences that reflect your spiritual understanding.
+All 3 of our ministers are available to officiate at weddings, memorials and other important celebrations and will consult with you to create meaningful experiences that reflect your spiritual understanding.